pen-lang/pen/doc/src/references/language/modules.md

 # Modules

+Modules are sets of functions and types.
+You can split programs into reasonable sizes of modules to make them comprehensive, readable and reusable.

 ## Overview

+- Modules contain multiple functions and types.
-- Each source file composes a module.
+- Each source file suffixed with a `.pen` file extension composes a module.
-- Modules contain their functions and types.
-- They are exported to and imported from other modules.
+- Modules are exported to and imported from other modules.

-## Exporting functions and types from a module
+## Exporting functions and types from modules

-Name functions and types in an upper camel case.
+You can functions and types in an upper camel case.
+Then, they are accessible from other modules using [import statements](#importing-functions-and-types-from-modules).

 ```pen
 type Foo {